arduino/docs-content/content/hardware/10.mega/boards/giga-r1-wifi/tutorials/giga-usb/giga-usb.md

 USB mass storage devices connected needs to be formatted with the **FAT32** as a file system, using the **MBR partitioning scheme**.
 This is a requirement, and reading & writing will not work otherwise.

+The USB mass storage features are based on the [Arduino_USBHostMbed5](https://github.com/arduino-libraries/Arduino_USBHostMbed5/) library.

 ### USB Designation

 To access the correct USB mass storage device, we need to specify the **designation** in the code.